 You must provide proof of a dependent's eligibility anytime you add a dependent to Your Health Plan.
 If you do not have the required documentation, do not miss the enrollment deadline.
-The documentation can be submitted at a later dated.
+You have an additional 60 days from the election request to submit all the supporting documentation.
+Health care coverage will not be effective until approved documentation is received.